WPI-CS3733-2024B/SmileApp---Tasks-/README_milestone2.md

 ---

 In Task 3, we manually associated tags with posts.
-Now we will update the `PostForm` in `forms.py` and the `create.html` template and we will allow users choose some tags for their post when they create a new post.
+Now we will update the `PostForm` in forms.py and create.html template.
+We will allow users choose some tags for their post when they create a new story.
 We will also update  `_post.html` and display the tags associated with each post.

    1. In `forms.py`, add a new field named `tag` to `PostForm` (before `submit`).
 This should be a `QuerySelectMultipleField` as shown below.
 The tag declaration is not complete; you need to define the lambda functions for `query_factory` and `get_label` fields.